Rand Paul Becomes First U.S. Senator To Test Positive For Coronavirus

-Senator Rand Paul is the first United States Senator who tested positive for coronavirus, according to a report from The Hill.
-Paul is a Republican Senator from Kentucky.
+Rand Paul is the first United States Senator to test positive for coronavirus, according to a report from The Hill.

 “Senator Rand Paul has tested positive for COVID-19.
 He is feeling fine and is in quarantine.
 He is asymptomatic and was tested out of an abundance of caution due to his extensive travel and events,” Sergio Gor, Paul’s spokesman, said.

-Gor also noted that the Senator wasn’t aware of having direct contact with anybody who had the virus.
-When his quarantine ends, the Senator will return to his duties in the Senate.
-He is expected to miss today’s scheduled vote on the coronavirus relief package.
-On Monday, Republicans in the Senate hope to hold the final vote on the relief funding, which reportedly totals as much as $2 trillion to help stave off economic problems as much of the U.S. shut down to prevent the spread of COVID-19.
+While he’s out it is expected he will miss today’s scheduled vote on the coronavirus relief package, as well as Monday’s expected final vote on the relief funding — a reported $2 trillion deal which should help stave off economic problems in the wake of much of the U.S. having been shut down to prevent the spread of COVID-19.

+According to CNN, on Friday Senators Dick Durbin and Rob Portman proposed rule to allow senators to vote remotely during the time of a national crisis is passed, which, if passed, means Paul may still get to vote.

 Here's Mitt Romney telling reporters that a group of senators had lunch with Rand Paul on Friday and he's now seeking advice as to whether he should self-quarantine pic.twitter.com/Y0uuww7rYe